Flourishlove/Recipe-Recommendation/final_code_package/README.txt

 ##########################################################################
 In command prompt, enter “CODE” folder and install all necessary python libraries:
 $ cd CODE
-$ sudo pip install -r requirement.txt
+$ sudo pip install -r requirements.txt
 $ python application.py
 Then you will see something like * Running on http://127.0.0.1:5000/ (Press CTRL+C to quit), Which means you run our demo successfully.
 Go to you browse and enter localhost:5000, you will see our webapplication.